treasure-data/master_segment_duplicator/EC2_DEPLOYMENT.md

         ```
         Inbound Rules:
         - SSH (Port 22) from your IP
+        - HTTP (Port 80) from anywhere
-        - Custom TCP (Port 8000) from your IP
+        - Custom TCP (Port 8000) from localhost only
         ```

 2. Connect to your EC2 instance: